Bachelor of Arts in Anthropology: Career Path

 Course Outlines

-A Bachelor of Arts in Anthropology typically includes a variety of courses that cover the different sub-disciplines of anthropology.
+A Bachelor of Arts in Anthropology typically includes various courses covering the different sub-disciplines of anthropology.
 Some common courses that may be included in the program are:

-• Introduction to Anthropology: This course provides an overview of the field of anthropology and its major sub-disciplines, including cultural anthropology, archaeology, physical anthropology, and linguistic anthropology.
+• Introduction to Anthropology: This course overviews anthropology and its major sub-disciplines, including cultural anthropology, archaeology, physical anthropology, and linguistic anthropology.
 It covers key concepts, theories, and methods used by anthropologists.

-• Cultural Anthropology: This course focuses on the study of human cultures and societies, including the ways in which they are organized, the beliefs and values they hold, and the ways in which they change over time.
+• Cultural Anthropology: This course focuses on studying human cultures and societies, including their organization, beliefs, and values, and changes over time.

-• Physical Anthropology: This course deals with the study of human biology and evolution, including the study of human physical characteristics, genetics and human evolution.
+• Physical Anthropology: This course studies human biology and evolution, including human physical characteristics, genetics, and human evolution.

-• Linguistic Anthropology: This course focuses on the study of language and its role in human cultures and societies.
+• Linguistic Anthropology: This course focuses on studying language and its role in human cultures and societies.
 It covers topics such as language structure, language variation, and language and culture.

-• Fieldwork and Ethnography: This course provides students with an opportunity to conduct fieldwork and ethnographic research, usually in a specific cultural setting.
+• Fieldwork and Ethnography: This course allows students to conduct fieldwork and ethnographic research, usually in a specific cultural setting.

 • Anthropological Theory: This course covers the major theoretical perspectives in anthropology, including structural-functionalism, cultural materialism, and post-modernism.